qcjames53/AJM-RouteSummaries/README.md

 ---

 ## Program Inputs
 Route Summaries requires two Microsoft Excel workbook files as input to properly produce summaries: A ride checks data file and a route information file.
-Template files can be created through the program menu (future feature, not yet implemented).
+Template files can be created through the program menu.

 #### Ride Checks Data File
 An MS-Excel workbook containing any number of rows with row 0 reserved for fixed headers.
 Each row contains the following columns of data, representing one ride check data entry: